-Certain of the undeveloped leasehold acreage of the HighPeak Assets is subject to leases that will expire over the next several years unless production is established on units containing the acreage or the leases are renewed.
+Certain of the undeveloped leasehold acreage of the Company's assets is subject to leases that will expire over the next several years unless production is established on units containing the acreage or the leases are renewed.

-As of June 30, 2021, approximately 48% of HighPeak Energy's acreage was held by production.
-The leases for net acreage not held by production will expire at the end of their primary term unless production is established in paying quantities under the units containing these leases or the leases are extended or renewed.
-From 2021 through 2024, approximately 74%, 7%, 1% and 18%, respectively, of the acreage associated with the leases not held by production are set to expire.
+As of December 31, 2020, approximately 24% of HighPeak Energy's acreage was held by production.
+The leases for net acreage not held by production will expire at the end of their primary term unless production is established in paying quantities under the units containing these leases or the leases are renewed.
+From 2021 through 2024, approximately 79%, 6%, 0% and 14%, respectively, of the acreage associated with the leases are set to expire.
 If the leases expire and HighPeak Energy is unable to renew the leases, HighPeak Energy will lose its right to develop the related properties.
 Although HighPeak Energy intends to hold substantially all these leases through its development drilling program or extend substantially all the net acreage associated with identified drilling locations through a combination of exploratory and development drilling, a portion of such leases may be extended or renewed.
 Additionally, any payments related to such extensions or renewals may be more than anticipated.
-Please see "Business- Development of Proved Undeveloped Reserves-Undeveloped Acreage Expirations" for more information regarding acreage expirations and our plans for extending our acreage.
+Please see "Business-Development of Proved Undeveloped Reserves-Undeveloped Acreage Expirations" for more information regarding acreage expirations and our plans for extending our acreage.
 HighPeak Energy's ability to drill and develop its acreage and establish production to maintain its leases depends on a number of uncertainties, including oil, natural gas and NGL prices, the availability and cost of capital, drilling and production costs, availability of drilling services and equipment, drilling results, lease expirations, gathering system and pipeline transportation constraints, access to and availability of water sourcing and distribution systems, regulatory approvals and other factors.